msupply-foundation/conforma-docs/content/docs/about/benefits.md

 ## Powerful application forms

-Easily customisable application forms, really these can be tailored to match exactly what you need.
+Easily customisable application forms that can include many different types of fields and data sources.
+Really, these can be tailored to match exactly what you need.

 ![form](/docs/about/demo/form2.png)